-Lithium Battery Replacement
+Nickel Metal Hydride Battery Replacement

-CONSULT contains a lithium battery.
-When replacing the battery obey the following:
+CONSULT-II contains a nickel metal hydride battery.
+When replacing the battery obey the following: WARNING:

-Replace the lithium battery with SANYO Electric Co., Ltd., CR2032 only.
+Replace the nickel metal hydride battery with Genuine CONSULT-II battery only.
 Use of another battery may present a risk of fire or explosion.
 The battery may present a fire or chemical burn hazard if mistreated.
-Do not recharge, disassemble or dispose of in fire.
+Do not recharge, disassemble of dispose of in fire.